Skip to main content

 5 mentions Positive Neutral Negative

-• “I'm guessing this is sort of a playtest for the 3D mechanic and examining objects by rotating them, so the puzzles were a little easier than in previous games.”
+• “I'm guessing this acts as a playtest for the 3D mechanic and examining objects by rotating them, which made the puzzles a bit easier than in previous games.”

 • “The problem is the game doesn't do a good enough job reminding the player of this mechanic.”